Kriptikz/anchor-transfer-ownership/README.md

 # anchor-transfer-ownership

+This project is just me playing around with Account owners and data.
+For example trying to transfer ownership of accounts with/without data between programs.
+As well as transferring lamports from custom program accounts to other accounts.
+I also try to zero out the data of an account, but haven't figured that out yet.

 This project creates a user account and airdrops some sol.

 After the airdrop the owner is the system program.